BenKaehler/q2-makarsa/joss-paper/paper.md

 QIIME 2 `view` tool allows the user to understand the inferred ecological network is a variety of ways.

+Although many network visualization tools can be adapted for microbiome networks, a few tools are specifically designed for microbiome network visualization and analysis, and only very few directly identify central species.
+Commonly used microbiome network visualization tools are MicNet [@favila2022micnet], CoNet [@faust2016conet], NetCoMi [@peschel2021netcomi], and so on.
+Among them, MicNet [@favila2022micnet] uses algorithms to identify central species for given data.
+On the other hand, q2-makarsa identifies central species and allows the user to manipulate the visualization according to the options available and their needs.
+It also provides all statistical information of selected nodes which will be helpful in inferring biological insights.The visualizer of q2-makarsa offers a series of features that distinguish it from other network visualization tools, for example,

 * The network is interactive and its overall size and shape on the screen can be manipulated manually within the user's browser.
 * A publication ready image of the network can be saved to the local device in